webcompere/spring-properties-cleaner/README.md

 ## TODO

-- Promoted common file needs to be sorted
 - Identify properties that wouldn't work in YAML as part of scan - e.g. `a.b.c` and `a.b.c.d` cannot be done as YAML
 - Output everything in YAML! (which will use default sort of clustered)
   - in YAML mode allow for a minimum length of property to be tree-ified if solo